nhs-r-community/FunnelPlotR/README.md

 square-root and Winsorisation.

-This package was originally developed for use in the author’s PhD project, but published on github in case it’s of use for others.
+This package was originally developed for use in the author’s PhD project, but published on Github in case it’s of use for others.

 Contributions are welcome.
 Please note that the ‘FunnelPlotR’ project is released with a [Contributor Code of